FortinetCloudCSE/k8s-101-workshop/content/02_quickstart_overview_faq/02_02_k8s_overview/02_02_03_k8snodeandservice.md

 - **LoadBalancer**: expose service to cluster external

-Exposes the service externally using a cloud provider's load balancer or an on-premise solution like MetalLB, assigning a fixed, external IP to the service."
+Exposes the service externally using a cloud provider's load balancer or an on-premises solution like MetalLB, assigning a fixed, external IP to the service."

 ![LoadBalancer svc ](https://learn.microsoft.com/en-us/azure/aks/media/concepts-network/aks-loadbalancer.png)